 Considered “high risk” by banks and payment processors, there are extra hurdles today for gun dealers across the country to obtain and retain reliable merchant services.

 If you’re tired of jumping through hoops and preparing reams of paperwork for a merchant services application only to face delays and ultimately rejection, it’s time to consider Motile.
-We offer proven solutions for high risk merchants of every legal industry.
+We offer proven solutions and high risk merchant accounts for businesses of every legal industry.

 - State of the Industry Today